directus/directus/docs/guides/sdk/getting-started.md

 ```
 :::

-If using TypeScript, you must provide a `Schema` when creating a Directus client.
+If using TypeScript, you need to provide a `Schema` when creating a Directus client to make use of type hinting and completion.
 This schema contains definitions for each collection and provides you with type hints (on input) and completion (on output).

 ## Authentication